sarabepu/AmaSync/README.md

 ## Description:

-This is AmaSync's server.
 AmaSync is a chrome extension for watching Amazon Prime Video remotely with your friends.
 It has the following functionalities:
 - Create rooms
 - Join your friend's room